APCSLowell/AsteroidsGame/README.md

 Asteroids (Part 1)
 ==================
 In this assignment we will start to replicate the old video game Asteroids.
-You will write an applet that has a space ship that can be controlled with the keyboard.
-You will need to write a Spaceship class.
-Your Spaceship class will extend the Floater class, an abstract class that represents all things that float in space.
+You will write a program that has a space ship that can be controlled with the keyboard.
+You will need to write a SpaceShip class.
+Your SpaceShip class will extend the Floater class, an abstract class that represents all things that float in space.

 An abstract class is an "incomplete" class.
 It has abstract methods--methods that have no body.
-When your class extends an abstract class, you must write the methods that are needed to "complete" the class. _Note: You will be writing a `SpaceShip` class.
+When your class extends an abstract class, you must write the methods that are needed to "complete" the class. _Note: You will be writing two classes `SpaceShip` and `Star`.
 Do not modify the `Floater` class._

 Sugested steps to completing this assignment
 -----------------------------------